duparq/hwa/README.md

 checks` to verify that the generated code is the same that I obtained.

 The `main.c` file of each example gives informations about what it does and how you can test it.
-A Python application is provided with the examples that can communicate with the host.
+A Python application is provided with the examples that need to communicate with the host.

-Files stored in the `examples/targets/` directory contain definitions for the targets I use: configuration of the microcontroller (fuses...), configuration of the Diabolo bootloader, LED pins used on Arduino boards...
+Files stored in the `examples/boards/` directory contain definitions for the boards I use: configuration of the microcontroller (fuses...), configuration of the Diabolo bootloader, LED pins used on Arduino boards...

 If you want to run one of these examples on a microcontroller in which you